Get me outta here!

 Sand Tiger Shark

-Sand Tiger Shark, Carcharia taurus, first appeared in the fossil record during the late Cretaceous Period, around 72 million-years-ago, replacing their predecessor, the extinct Sand Tiger shark, Carcharias cuspidatus, which appeared more than 45 million years earlier.
-Like the Lemon Shark, they are also threatened.
+Sand Tiger Shark, Carcharia taurus, first appeared in the fossil record during the late Cretaceous Period, around 72 million-years-ago, replacing their predecessor, the extinct Sand Tiger Shark, Carcharias cuspidatus, which appeared more than 45 million years earlier.
+Like the Lemon Shark, Sand Tiger Sharks are also threatened today.

 Sand Tiger sharks inhabit coastal sandy shorelines (hence the name sand tiger shark).
 They also inhabit shallow bars, estuaries and tropical reefs to a depth of around 627 feet (191 meters).
 Even though they roam the surf in close proximity to humans, they are of little threat.
 They are normally quite docile, plus their mouths are not large enough to cause a human fatality.

-Sand Tiger sharks dwell in waters off the east coasts of North and South America, Japan, Australia, Africa, and parts of the Mediterranean.
+Sand Tiger sharks dwell in a wide-range of waters including off the east coasts of North and South America, Japan, Australia, Africa, and parts of the Mediterranean.
 Because they have a worldwide distribution, they have inherited several common names, including; grey nurse shark, spotted ragged-tooth shark or blue-nurse sand tiger.
 The term “sand tiger shark” actually refers to four different Sand Tiger shark species in the family, Odontaspididae.

-Sand Tiger Shark (Carcharias taurus) Fossil Teeth – 2 Upper and 1 Side (Longest sample is 1 inch (2.5 cm) long)
+Sand Tiger Shark (Carcharias taurus) – 2 Upper Teeth and 1 Side Tooth (Longest sample is 1 inch (2.5 cm) long)

 Sand Tiger shark, Carcharia taurus, are large and bulky reaching up to approximately 10 feet (3 meters) in length.
 The head is pointy, while the snout is flattened and the mouth extends beyond the eyes.
 The Sand Tiger has a light grey-brownish back and pale underside.
 Adults tend to have reddish-brown scattered spots, mostly on the hind part of the body.

-The Sand Tiger usually swims with an opened mouth displaying three rows of protruding, smooth-edged, sharp-pointed teeth that have side cuplets, which once removed from the mouth, may or may not later become worn off.
+Sand Tiger Sharks usually swim with an opened mouth displaying three rows of protruding, smooth-edged, sharp-pointed teeth that have side cuplets, which once removed from the mouth, may or may not later become worn away.
 The upper front teeth are separated from the side teeth by small intermediate teeth.
 The roots are deeply curvaceous.

 Other Shark Facts